Setup on Virtual Machine

 Setup, Method 1 – Setting up in virtual machines

 As we just mentioned, to set up Gluster using virtual machines, you will need at least two virtual machines with at least 1GB of RAM each.
 You may be able to test with less but most users will find it too slow for their tastes.
 The particular virtualization product you use is a matter of choice.
-Platforms I have used to test on include Xen, VMware ESX and Workstation, VirtualBox, and KVM.
+Common platforms include Xen, VMware ESX and Workstation, VirtualBox, and KVM.
 For purpose of this article, all steps assume KVM but the concepts are expected to be simple to translate to other platforms as well.
 The article assumes you know the particulars of how to create a virtual machine and have installed a 64 bit linux distribution already.

 Create or clone two VM’s, with the following setup on each:

 - 2 disks using the VirtIO driver, one for the base OS and one that we will use as a Gluster “brick”.
 You can add more later to try testing some more advanced configurations, but for now let’s keep it simple.

 Note: If you have ample space available, consider allocating all the disk space at once.

 - 2 NIC’s using VirtIO driver.
 The second NIC is not strictly required, but can be used to demonstrate setting up a separate network for storage and management traffic.

 Note: Attach each NIC to a separate network.

 Other notes: Make sure that if you clone the VM, that Gluster has not already been installed.
 Gluster generates a UUID to “fingerprint” each system, so cloning a previously deployed system will result in errors later on.

 Once these are prepared, you are ready to move on to the install section.